Millard House (Pasadena, California): Reception

 The initial critical response to La Miniatura and the other textile block structures was mixed.
 Charles Lockwood of the Los Angeles Times wrote that the homes were greeted with "howls of laughter", as Beaux Arts-trained architects were "appalled" to see a common building material used for the facades and interior walls of expensive homes.
 Conversely, one visitor, Alexander Inglis, visited the home and subsequently described it as having been "endowed with architectural beauty and a unique old-world atmosphere".
 Another critic, Arthur Miller of the Los Angeles Times, called it "a completely modern house in which fine old things can quite naturally be themselves".
 Wright himself took great pride in his design of La Miniatura, saying that "I would rather have built this little house than St. Peter's in Rome", and writing about the building extensively in his autobiography.
 Wright claimed that he had encountered as many challenges with the project as the architects of New York City's Cathedral of St. John the Divine or Woolworth Building had experienced.

 When Millard died, the Los Angeles Times called it one of Wright's "most beautiful architectural achievements".
 In 1965, Los Angeles Times columnist Art Seidenbaum wrote: "Environmentally, the place is fascinating because it still looks modern in a neighborhood that is gracious but aging.
 Or, maybe better, the Millard house is of no time and its own place."
 Four years later, a panel of ten distinguished citizens and architecture experts ranked La Miniatura one of the 12 most significant landmarks in the Los Angeles area.
-In 1980, The New York Times noted that La Miniatura was known around the world and ranked it among the few buildings in Los Angeles that had become 20th-century architectural icons."
+In 1980, The New York Times noted that La Miniatura was known around the world and ranked it among the few buildings in Los Angeles that had become 20th-century architectural icons.
 The architectural historian Henry-Russell Hitchcock described the house's perforated concrete blocks as "sparkling penetrations", and the preservationist Jim Dunham described the house as "Mayan style, set in a jungle ravine".
 The biographer Meryle Secrest wrote that all of Wright's textile-block houses were "monumental, aloof and irresistibly Mayan in feeling", and she said that La Miniatura in particular appeared imposing even though it was small.

-The architectural writer Robert Sweeney wrote in his 1994 book Wright in Hollywood that the house "is the most perfect of the block houses built on the West Coast", because, unlike the other three block houses, it had retained Wright's original design without many modifications.
+Sweeney wrote in his 1994 book Wright in Hollywood that the house "is the most perfect of the block houses built on the West Coast", because, unlike the other three block houses, it had retained Wright's original design without many modifications.
 Christopher Hawthorne of the Los Angeles Times agreed that the house was Wright's best design in Los Angeles because of its location next to a ravine, as well as its restrained design.
-Another Los Angeles Times reporter wrote in 2011 that La Miniatura "remains a piece of architectural genius, frozen in time", despite not being particularly well-known, while the Pasadena Star-News called it one of Wright's "masterpieces".
+Another Los Angeles Times reporter wrote in 2011 that La Miniatura "remains a piece of architectural genius, frozen in time", despite not being particularly well-known, while the Pasadena Star-News called it one of Wright's "masterpieces" in 2008.
 The Pittsburgh Tribune-Review called it "one of the world's most important works of residential architecture" in a 2015 article.